Active Community Detection with Maximal Expected Model Change: Introduction

 \section{Introduction}

-Community detection, or clustering on networks, is a fundamental problem in a broad range of disciplines, from the study of biological and social networks to the classification of non-graphical data sets via the construction of pairwise similarity graphs (see \cite{Fortunato} for a survey).
+Community detection, or clustering on networks, is a fundamental problem in a broad range of disciplines, from the study of biological and social networks to the classification of non-graphical data sets via the construction of pairwise similarity graphs \cite{comdetectBook}.
 However, perfectly recovering each element's community by only observing the given graphical data is shown to be statistically impossible for many networks of interest.
-Therefore, a recent and growing area of research has been focused on the development of semi-supervised community detection algorithms \cite{Allahverdyan,Eaton,Zhang}.
-These algorithms attempt to combine the useful (but insufficient) graphical data with a small subset of known node-labels in order to more accurately assign labels to the remaining nodes.
+Therefore, a growing area of research has been focused on the development of semi-supervised community detection algorithms \cite{Allahverdyan,Eaton,mossel_partial,Zhang}.
+More recently active learning \cite{Settles} has been introduced to the task of community detection (e.g. \cite{Cheng,Gadde,Moore}).
+Active learning, in this setting, allows to use a minimal and intelligently selected set of nodes to be labelled in order to improve community detection.
+Active learning is especially beneficial when labeling information and training are hard or expensive to obtain.